Family Nurse Partnership (FNP) helps to improve children’s life chances

 National infrastructure to support local FNP teams

-The FNP National Unit, based at Public Health England, provides FNP training, materials, ongoing clinical support, data system, quality assurance and improvement at no additional cost to local authorities.
+The FNP National Unit, based in the Office for Health Improvement and Disparities within the Department for Health and Social Care, provides FNP training, materials, ongoing clinical support, data system, quality assurance and improvement at no additional cost to local authorities.
 Public Health England supports local authorities to deliver the programme by funding licence costs in England.